Aeshwi/Stroke_Prediction_System/README.md

 The dataset used in this project is healthcare-dataset-stroke-data.csv.
 The dataset consists of 12 columns and a total of 5110 entries.
 The aim of using this dataset is to predict whether a patient will experience stroke or not.
 It includes the following columns:

-id: Unique identifier for each patient.
+id: Unique identifier for each patient.<br />
-gender: Gender of the patient.
+gender: Gender of the patient.<br />
-age: Age of the patient.
+age: Age of the patient.<br />
-hypertension: Whether the patient has hypertension.
+hypertension: Whether the patient has hypertension.<br />
-heart_disease: Whether the patient has heart disease.
+heart_disease: Whether the patient has heart disease.<br />
-ever_married: Marital status of the patient.
+ever_married: Marital status of the patient.<br />
-work_type: Type of work the patient does.
+work_type: Type of work the patient does.<br />
-Residence_type: Type of residence the patient lives in.
+Residence_type: Type of residence the patient lives in.<br />
-avg_glucose_level: Average glucose level in the blood.
+avg_glucose_level: Average glucose level in the blood.<br />
-bmi: Body Mass Index.
+bmi: Body Mass Index.<br />
-smoking_status: Smoking status of the patient.
+smoking_status: Smoking status of the patient.<br />
-stroke: Whether the patient had a stroke.
+stroke: Whether the patient had a stroke.<br />
 # 1. Data Loading and Preprocessing
 Load the Data: Load the dataset and inspect its structure and contents.